- Sustainability TOP

 Education for Raising Awareness and Knowledge among Employees

 The foundation of work is the experience, knowledge (tools and methods), and skills possessed by each individual.
-But even with experience, knowledge and skills, it does not necessarily follow that the work will be done with good quality.
+But even with experience, knowledge, and skills, it does not necessarily follow that the work will be performed to a high standard.
 For employees to maximize their skills and improve the quality of their work, it is essential that they remain motivated to do a good job.
 Isuzu therefore strives to improve the quality of its operations by educating employees to raise awareness and knowledge acquisition.

 Discussions among Employees